syncfusion-content/windowsforms-docs/WindowsForms/XPToolbar/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of XP ToolBar Control | Windows Forms | Syncfusion
-description: Overview of XP toolbar control
+description: The XP toolbar control is a main frame bar manager that acts like a toolbar and supports all the required bar items.
 platform: WindowsForms
-control: XPToolbar
+control: XPToolBar
 documentation: ug
 ---